ProcessEight/m23-example-modules/htdocs/app/code/ProcessEight/ModuleManager/README.md

 Called from the `__invoke` method.
 This method defines and configures the Stages (or other Pipelines) in this Pipeline, then executes it.

 Just like a Stage, Pipelines have a getter and setter method, which the Pipeline uses to configure the Stages and any other Pipelines in this Pipeline:

-### `getConfig`
-Getter used by `processPipeline` to return the data used to configure the Stages/other Pipelines in this Pipeline.

-### `setConfig`
-Accepts an array which should contain all the data that the Stages/other Pipelines in this Pipeline need to run.

 ## Add a new command
 See `\ProcessEight\ModuleManager\Command\Module\BinMagentoCommandCommand` for a complete example